svn2github/dotnetzip/Readme.txt

 If you want to create or read zip files, the Ionic.Zip.DLL assembly is the one you want.

-When building apps that do zip stuff, you need to add a reference to the Ionic.Zip.dll in Visual Studio, or specify Ionic.Zip.dll with the /R flag on the CSC.exe or VB.exe compiler line.
+When building applications that do zip stuff, you need to add a reference to the Ionic.Zip.dll in Visual Studio, or specify Ionic.Zip.dll with the /R flag on the CSC.exe or VB.exe compiler line.